Paul-emas/lenkie-test-results/README.md

 - Icon - [@radix-ui](https://www.radix-ui.com/icons)

 Features
-- Music Play - Hover on any track and click play to see player
+- Music Player - Hover on any track and click play to see player
 - Homepage dashboard
 - Search
 - Artist page